Lyme Disease Vocal Cord Paralysis: A Rare but Treatable Cause

 Evidence Linking Lyme Disease to Vocal Cord Paralysis

-The 2016 case series examined 231 Pennsylvania patients with vocal cord paralysis or paresis.
-The authors found that the prevalence of Lyme disease, syphilis, and myasthenia gravis was higher in these patients compared with national averages.
+The authors found that the prevalence of Lyme disease was higher than expected compared with national averages.

-While this does not establish causation, it supports Lyme disease as a potential and treatable contributor in selected cases.
+While this does not prove causation, it supports Lyme disease as a potential—and treatable—contributor in selected cases.

-Importantly, Lyme disease may represent an unrecognized neurologic cause of vocal cord dysfunction in some patients.
+This suggests Lyme disease may represent an unrecognized neurologic cause of vocal cord dysfunction.

-Earlier, Schroeter described a 45-year-old singer who developed hoarseness and recurrent laryngeal nerve paralysis due to Lyme disease.
-After doxycycline therapy, her voice returned, allowing her to speak and sing again.
+In another case, a 45-year-old singer developed recurrent laryngeal nerve paralysis due to Lyme disease.
+After doxycycline therapy, her voice returned.

-These cases highlight that Lyme-related vocal cord paralysis may be reversible when recognized and treated appropriately.
+These cases suggest that Lyme-related vocal cord paralysis may be reversible when recognized early.

 Why This Diagnosis May Be Missed

-Additional causes include neurologic disorders such as multiple sclerosis, ALS, Parkinson disease, and myasthenia gravis, as well as inflammatory conditions including sarcoidosis and lupus.
+Other possible diagnoses include neurologic disorders such as multiple sclerosis, ALS, Parkinson disease, and myasthenia gravis, as well as inflammatory conditions like sarcoidosis and lupus.

-Because Lyme disease can mimic many of these conditions, it may not be included in the initial diagnostic evaluation.
+Because Lyme disease can mimic many of these conditions, it may not be included in the initial evaluation—contributing to

 Clinical Perspective